datacarpentry/semester-biology/README.md

 of a flipped computing course is the exercises, so one of the primary forms of contribution will be adding exercises to the pool of exercises.
-Individual instructors can then select from a rich pool of exercises the ones that fit the topics, languages, and scientific domains that best fit the material they want to cover in the course.
+Individual instructors can then select from a rich pool of exercises the ones that fit the focus, languages, and scientific domains that best fit the material they want to cover in the course.

 There are lots of great resources for being introduced to the individual